Usearus/foli-2023/README.md

 ---LOW PRIORITY---
 -   Sidebar with templates pre-chosen based on stage.
 -   AddSheetModal missing title count & limitation.
 (May use context for this)
--   Filter on top of the jobs list, but only for stage.

 -   Animate table row when adding a job
--   Make 14px font default on React-Quill component
 -   Add full job sample to onboarding with as many docs that make sense.
 -   Cancel confirm while editing a page